accesscode-2-2/unit-0/lessons/week-0/2015-09_structs.md

 Luckily, the people who created C realized that this could become a serious problem.
 Free floating variables, although WE may know what we're trying to say, could lead to confusion with larger files and/or when other programmers are trying to understand our code.

-What if we could create our own custom data type (like `int` or `float`) that could totally encapsulate what it means to be a person?
+What if we could create our own custom data type (like `int` or `float`) that could totally encapsulate what it means to be a person, or a car, or a planet?
 In the same way that an int type encapsulates what it means to be a whole number, and a float type encapsulates what it means to be a real number, wouldn't it be nice if we could create something like a person type that encapsulates what it means to be a person?

 The correct answer is yes.
 It would be nice.